Mikhail-Mks/Virtual-reality-games-analysis/README.md

 ## Analysis
 - Metrics and parameters used for data analysis
-- Insights and trends observed in VR gaming
+- Insights and trends observed in VR gaming industry

 ## Results
 - Summary of key findings